 DECIDING HOW MUCH TO FOLLOW OUR LONGINGS

-What happens so often with the trauma of scapegoating is self-exile: our honest differing, forward-thinking voice, becomes a stressful or anxiety-ridden choice.
+What happens so often with the trauma of scapegoating is self-exile: our honest differing, forward-thinking voice, becomes something we become anxious to claim.
+We can fall into patterns of backing away, doubting ourselves, or disproportionately reactive to slights in ways that don’t serve us.
 This is so particularly when we have been blamed or excluded for that voice.
 When we don’t get support in a time of social exclusion, which in fact our brains and being need, we can develop strategies or habits or beliefs that ward off the capacity to take in support in the future when it is available.
 Some beliefs include “I’m always alone,” “I don’t need help,” “I’m not worthy.”

 Or it could actually be a way of tuning out of the group consciousness, in order to protect yourself, that leads you to not be able to participate in relationships effectively.
 Sadly, it can also involve puffing ourselves up and becoming unwittingly insensitive to others to protect our own sensitivity.